-With the election of Boris Johnson and the prospect of Brexit becoming inevitable, we formulated a Brexit Busting plan.
+With the election of Boris Johnson as UK Prime Minister and the prospect of Brexit becoming inevitable, we formulated a Brexit Busting plan.

 “Let’s go to Mongolia!”